 The debtor must pay all costs arising from insolvency proceedings.
-The main costs are Attorneys' fees (usually to be paid at the beginning of the proceedings), Court Agent's fees (a "Procurador," is a mandatory gobetween whose duty is to connect the Court with the parties, filing writs and receiving service of Court decisions) and the fees of the insolvency receivers (according to the assets and liabilities).
+The main costs are attorneys' fees (usually to be paid at the beginning of the proceedings), court agent's fees (a "Procurador" is a mandatory go-between whose duty is to liaise between the court and the parties, filing writs and receiving service of court decisions) and the fees of the insolvency receivers (according to the assets and liabilities).